derailed-dash/Advent-of-Code/docs/python/exceptions.md

         return round(math.degrees(math.atan(dy/dx)), 1)
     except ZeroDivisionError as e:
         # if dx is 0, let's convert to our custom InclinationError
-        raise InclinationError(f"Slope cannot be vertical") from e
+        raise InclinationError("Slope cannot be vertical") from e

 def test():
     try: